WebDevStudios/wp-search-with-algolia/README.txt

 = What are the minimum requirements? =

 * Requires WordPress 5.0+
-* PHP version 7.2 or greater (PHP 7.3 is recommended)
+* PHP version 7.4 or greater
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
 * cURL PHP extension
 * mbstring PHP extension